Skip to content Skip to footer

 The Verdict

+But the marketing was too good for the company’s own good.
 Every user Slice acquired was a user the company might not have been legally authorised to serve.
 Every Instagram post celebrating the lifestyle of Slice ownership was advertising a product built on a regulatory loophole.
-Every referral bonus paid out was deepening a liability that the company would eventually have to unwind.

 Slice proved something uncomfortable: in India’s startup ecosystem, you can build a beloved brand, acquire crores of users, raise hundreds of crores in funding, and still lose it all because you skipped the boring part.
 The compliance part.
 The “make sure we’re actually allowed to do this” part.